flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

   - If this CPU looks familiar, that's because it is: the Mega Drive carried a 68000 as its [main CPU](mega-drive-genesis#cpu), while the 68EC000 in the Saturn is a cost-reduced variant designed for embedded applications.
 The latter runs at 11.3 MHz and is connected using a 16-bit bus [@cpu-overview].
 - **512 KB of RAM**: Named 'sound RAM', it's used to store the sound driver and audio data (e.g. PCM samples).
 It also serves as a working area for the DSP.

-In an nutshell, the audio pipeline works as follows:
+In a nutshell, the audio pipeline works as follows:

 1. Either main CPU initialises the aforementioned components and loads a sound driver into sound RAM.
 It then activates the Motorola 68EC000, so it can begin working.
 2. During gameplay, the audio subsystem may receive data in the following ways: